achaney4/contact-form/README.md

 # contact-us form
 Contact Us form that allows user to input their first and last name, email, phone number, city, and state.
-Submissions are recived directly using Contact Form API.
+Submissions are recieved directly using Contact Form API.